 For those, who like watching videos, I have also attached a nice one explaining that process.

 So, get checked to be sure you are suffering from fructose malabsorption and then move on to my Fructose Malabsorption Diet and Food List pages.
 Or, if you want to perform some other self-check, then read on.

 Further self-checks for fructose malabsorption

 Another way to find out, if you are a fructose malabsorber, is to strictly eliminate fructose, fructans, and sorbitol from your diet for at least three days.
 Three days of such a diet should be enough, to obviously improve symptoms of people with fructose malabsorption.
 You will find the food you can eat during that time on my Fructose Malabsorption Food List and also in one of the apps under Helpful Resources.

 For further analyzing whether you are suffering from fructose malabsorption, you should keep a detailed food and symptom diary for a few days or weeks.
 Write down every time you eat or drink, what it was and whether you experienced symptoms.
 Also, note the times.
 This is important, as some food may make you sick right away, others after a few hours.
 It will be hard to figure out later, which food caused the symptoms.

-You can print my food diary template or you can have a look at apps like “mySymptoms Food Diary & Symptom Tracker” (Android, iOS*), which simplify that work.
+You can print my food diary template or you can have a look at apps like “mySymptoms Food Diary & Symptom Tracker” (Android, iOS), which simplify that work.
 A few of these “food and/or symptoms diary” apps also provide some diagnostic functionality, such as emerging patterns between diet and symptoms, and the option for generating pdf reports.
 This can come in handy when talking to a physician.
-Check out my tools for further apps.
+Check out the Helpful Resources for further apps.